-Day care centers provide care for more than 12 children and are not located in the provider's home.
+Day care centers provide care for 15 or more children and are not located in the provider's home.
 These include infant centers, preschools and extended day care facilities.

 - Noise considerations, such as play hours and areas, will be reviewed